utra-robosoccer/soccerbot/CONTRIBUTING.md

     ...
     ```

 2. **C only:** If a variable or function can be made static, it should be static.
 When static variables and functions are defined in the scope of a file, it makes them "private" in the sense that they can only be seen from within the file (or any file which includes it).
 Having private data and functions is often useful.
-Example: by making sensitive data static, you protect it from being tampered with from outside the library which is using it, thus reducing the probability that the code will be misused. **C++ only:** same thing as above, but for private class members. **The spirit of these scope rules is to minimize the interfaces you expose across the program**
+Example: by making sensitive data static, you protect it from being tampered with from outside the library which is using it, thus reducing the probability that the code will be misused. **C++ only:** same thing as above; make class members private where possible. **The spirit of these scope rules is to minimize the interfaces you expose across the program**.

 ### Typecasting